 Start the conversation

-It's exciting news when an innovative company announces an initial public offering.
-But whether you should buy Virgin Galactic stock is another discussion entirely.
+It's exciting news when an innovative company has an an initial public offering.
+But whether you should buy Virgin Galactic stock now that it's trading publicly is another discussion entirely.

-With a valuation over $1.5 billion, it's almost certain to be one of the hottest IPOs of 2019.
+With a valuation over $1.5 billion, it's one of the hottest IPOs of 2019.
 After all, Richard Branson, the founder of Virgin America and Virgin Atlantic, is involved.
 This time, instead of airplanes, his company is offering rockets and space capsules.

 But should you invest in Virgin Galactic stock?